 The U.S. Securities and Exchange Commission called Musk`s Aug.
 7 tweets about financing for a deal "false and misleading" and accused him of fraud last month.
 Tesla and Musk settled with the regulator by agreeing to pay $20 million each and have Musk step down as chairman for three years.

-"While the media has been focused on Elon Musk`s eccentric, outlandish and at times offensive behavior, it has failed to notice the legitimate disruption of the auto industry that is currently being dominated by Tesla," Citron said.
+"While the media has been focused on Elon Musk`s eccentric, outlandish and at times offensive behaviour, it has failed to notice the legitimate disruption of the auto industry that is currently being dominated by Tesla," Citron said.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)